KarchinLab/open-cravat-readthedocs/Developer-onboarding.rst

 1. open-cravat: This is the main project for running single user CRAVAT jobs.
 For this project we work in branches and merge those branches to the master after testing and verification.

 2. open-cravat-aux: This project supports the annotator store.
-Work is done and checked in on the Master branch
+Work is done and checked in on the Master  (private)

 3. open-cravat-multiuser:  This project is for the multiuser version of CRAVAT.
 Work is done and checked in on the Master branch

+4. open-cravat-modules-karchinlab: This project contains the modules used by OpenCRAVAT

 Components required for job submission
 --------------------------------------